-Affinity Jazz Bass: This bass gets my #1 recommendation for beginners.
-The Fender Jazz Bass is legendary in the rock, country, and of course jazz world.
+This bass gets my #1 recommendation for beginners.
+The Fender Jazz Bass is legendary in the rock, country, and of course the jazz world.
 The Squier Affinity version comes in at under $200 and features all the best attributes of the classic Fender design.

-With a pair of pickups each controlled via an individual volume knob a newbie gets a chance to experiment with different sounds.
-In my opinion, a Jazz-style bass is the perfect place for a beginner to start exploring the possibilities of the bass guitar.
+With a pair of pickups, each controlled via an individual volume knob, a newbie gets a chance to experiment with different sounds.
+In my opinion, a Jazz-style bass is a perfect place for a beginner to start exploring the possibilities of the bass guitar.

-Affinity Precision Bass: The Precision Bass is another Fender classic, and like the J-Bass the Squier Affinity version comes in at a very affordable price.
+The Precision Bass is another Fender classic, and like the J-Bass the Squier Affinity version comes in at a very affordable price.
 Along with the body shape and slightly thicker neck, the difference here is the pickup.
 The Precision design features one pickup for a punchy, deep tone many players love for rock and metal.
-Squier's P/J versions adds a second pickup at the bridge, similar to the Jazz bass.
-This offers a few more tonal possibilities, and more exploration for newbies.
+Squier's P/J versions add a second pickup at the bridge, similar to the Jazz bass.
+This offers a few more tonal possibilities and more exploration for newbies.

 Check them out if you have a few extra bucks in your pocket to spend on this bass thing.
 You'll get a higher-quality instrument, and you won't have to upgrade until you're ready for an advanced-level bass.

-Affinity Bronco: The Bronco is a short-scale, single pickup bass that’s perfect for kids and smaller players.
+The Bronco is a short-scale, single-pickup bass that’s perfect for kids and smaller players.
 While I don’t recommend this bass for the average teen or adult starting out, for children it’s a great option.

-I love Ibanez bass guitars for all level of player, but I think they really have a lot to offer for beginners.
+I love Ibanez bass guitars for all levels of players, but I think they really have a lot to offer for beginners.
 Squier by Fender instruments are typically more classic in design.
-They are, after all based on some of the legendary bass instruments that started this whole electric bass thing, over half a century ago.
+They are, after all, based on some of the legendary bass instruments that started this whole electric bass thing, over half a century ago.
 But Ibanez instruments tend to be sleeker, hotter and a litter more advanced when it comes to design and electronics.